|

 the person that is making an unfalsifiable claim.
 I support that

-that assertion.
-However the "sceptics" are not entitled to
+assertion.
+However the "sceptics" are not entitled to definitively

-definitively express the negative position, that the claim is not
+express the negative position, that the claim is not true, unless

-true, unless they have evidence or reasoning against the claim, as
+they have evidence or reasoning against the claim, as will be argued

-will be argued in this article.
-In some cases they may have valid
+in this article.
+In some cases they may have valid evidence or

-evidence or reasoning but in some cases they don't.
-If they don't
+reasoning but in some cases they don't.
+If they don't then all they

-then all they can credibly claim is that they don't know or that
+can credibly claim is that they don't know or they can say that

 Bertrand Russell also claims that the assertion that there is a god